lah7/gtk3-classic/README.md

 * Context menus of text fields, links and labels have restored icons too.
 * Colorized icons instead of symbolic icons are used in file chooser dialog.

+Popovers
+---

+* File chooser dialog, places sidebar and color chooser dialog use classic menu as context menu instead of popover.
+* Menus of menu buttons are displayed as classic menu instead of popover.

 Others
 ---

 * Status bars are smaller regardless of used theme.
 * Scrollbars are always visible.
 Environment variable is not needed.
 * Delay before showing mnemonics is removed.
 You do not have to wait.
-* Menus of menu buttons are displayed as classic menu by default instead of popover.

 Themes
 ---